mlavi/hugo/content/post/artifact_repositories.md

 * [Software Versioning](https://en.wikipedia.org/wiki/Software_versioning) at Wikipedia
 * [Semantic Versioning](http://semver.org/)

-While many software package formats specify the metadata requirements, a few have standardized on [DOAP: Description of a Project](https://github.com/edumbill/doap/wiki).
+While many software package formats specify their metadata requirements, a few have standardized on [DOAP: Description of a Project](https://github.com/edumbill/doap/wiki).

 ### Software Artifact Repositories

 [Feature Matrix of Archiva, Artifactory, Maven](http://binary-repositories-comparison.github.io/)

-While an engineering organization produces build artifacts, they often bundle other third party open or closed source libraries.
+While an engineering organization produces build artifacts, they often bundle third party open or closed source libraries.
 In order to speed manual developer builds and automated build systems, these external resources can be cached to increase build speed, reliability, and conserve upstream network bandwidth.
+Conversely, these can be used to publish artifacts for public consumption as well.

-While each language may have it's own packaging format for build artifacts, e.g.:
+Many languages have their own packaging format for build artifacts, e.g.:

 * Java: .jar, .war, and .ear
 * JavaScript: .npm